sionpixley/PolyNode/README.md

 ### Building on AIX

 Run the POSIX shell script `./scripts/aix/bundle`.
-This script will build PolyNode's source code for Power ISA 64-bit (with and without the GUI), and bundle the artifacts as separate .tar.gz files.
+This script will build PolyNode's source code for Power 64-bit (with and without the GUI), and bundle the artifacts as separate .tar.gz files.

 ### Building on Linux